 As such, it’s no surprise that backlinks have turned into a commodity.
-They are valuable, they cost money, they can be sold, they can be bought.
 And because they are so important and valuable, a lot of bloggers and Internet marketers are hesitant to include outbound, external links in their content.

 But that’s not the right mindset.
 Read on to learn more about the importance of outbound links in your content, not only from an SEO perspective, but also from a reader’s perspective.

 What Are Outbound / Outgoing / External Links?